NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Dream Magic.md

 **Prerequisites** Sleepwalker Dedication
 * * *
 You learn dream-related magic to aid your studies.
-Choose [[Spells/Dream Message|Dream Message]] or [[Spells/Sleep|Sleep]] upon taking this feat; you learn this spell as a 4th-rank innate occult spell.
+Choose [[Dream Message|Dream Message]] or [[3-Rules/Character Building/Spells/S/Sleep|Sleep]] upon taking this feat; you learn this spell as a 4th-rank innate occult spell.
 If you choose sleep, you can cast the spell only while in a Daydream Trance.
 You become trained in occult spell attack rolls and spell DCs, and your spellcasting ability for these spells is Wisdom.

 * * *